Arc diagram

+An arc diagram is a style of graph drawing, in which the vertices of a graph are placed along a line in the Euclidean plane and edges are drawn using semicircles or other convex curves above or below the line.
+These drawings are also called linear embeddings or circuit diagrams.

+Applications of arc diagrams include information visualization, the Farey diagram of number-theoretic connections between rational numbers, and diagrams representing RNA secondary structure in which the crossings of the diagram represent pseudoknots in the structure.

+Description

-An arc diagram is a style of graph drawing, in which the vertices of a graph are placed along a line in the Euclidean plane, with edges being drawn as semicircles in one or both of the two halfplanes bounded by the line, or as smooth curves formed by sequences of semicircles.
+In an arc diagram, the vertices of a graph are arranged along a line in the Euclidean plane.
+The edges are drawn as semicircles in one or both of the two halfplanes bounded by the line, or as smooth curves formed by sequences of semicircles.
 In some cases, line segments of the line itself are also allowed as edges, as long as they connect only vertices that are consecutive along the line.
 Variations of this drawing style in which the semicircles are replaced by convex curves of some other type are also commonly called arc diagrams.

+For drawings of directed graphs, a common convention is to draw each arc in a clockwise direction, so that arcs that are directed from an earlier to a later vertex in the sequence are drawn above the vertex line, and arcs directed from a later to an earlier vertex are drawn below the line.